JoaoHigino/Portuguese_Desserts/README.md

 ## User Stories

-In this section, list all of your user stories for the project.

 ### New Site Users

 - As a New Site User I can log into my own account so that I can manage Username and Password information.

 ### Returning Site Users

-- As a Site User I can view a paginated list of posts so that easily select a post to view.
+- As a Site User, I can view a paginated list of posts so that easily select a post to view.
-- As a Site User I can edit my comments so that I can change my opinion.
+- As a Site User, I can edit my comments so that I can change my opinion.
-- As a Site User I can delete my comments so that no one can read my comments again.
+- As a Site User, I can delete my comments so that no one can read my comments again.
-- As a Site User I can view a paginated list of recipes so that I can select a recipe to view.
+- As a Site User, I can view a paginated list of recipes so that I can select a recipe to view.
-- As a Site User I can view comments on an individual post so that I can read the conversation.
+- As a Site User, I can view comments on an individual post so that I can read the conversation.
-- As a site user I can search for a recipe so that I can minimize time searching for what I need.
+- As a Site User, I can search for a recipe so that I can minimize time searching for what I need.

 ### Site Admin

-- As a Site administrator I can add, filter, change and search for recipes so that I can easily manage my site content.
+- As a Site administrator, I can add, filter, change and search for recipes so that I can easily manage my site content.
-- As a Site administrator I can view the number of likes on each post so that I can see which is the most popular or viral.
+- As a Site administrator, I can view the number of likes on each post so that I can see which is the most viral.
-- As a Site administrator I can create, read, update and delete posts so that I can manage my blog content.
+- As a Site administrator, I can create, read, update and delete posts so that I can manage my blog content.

 ## Features